 I tested each system using the same project data set and looked at how easily the software handled item libraries, cost updates, integrations, and reporting.
 I also spoke with builders using these tools daily to see how they perform under real conditions, not just in product demos.

-#1 Buildern: Best Overall for Accuracy and Financial Visibility
+Buildern: Accuracy and Financial Visibility

 Key strengths: